 Secjuice is the only non-profit, independent and volunteer led publication in the information security space.
-We are a private members writing club focused on cybersecurity, information security, network security, social engineering and open source intelligence (OSINT).
+We are a private members writing club focused on cybersecurity, information security, network security, hacking and open source intelligence.

-Secjuice pays homage to the infosec space and we are proud to be an independent voice in our industry.
-We don't do advertising or sponsors, and we definitely don't do podcasts.
-We deliver the written word and help our writers find their voice.
+We pay homage to the infosec space and we are proud to be an independent voice in our industry.
+We don't do advertising, we don't do sponsors and we definitely don't do podcasts.
+Secjuice delivers the written word and helps aspiring writers find their voice.

 The Secjuice.com website contains copyrighted material, the use of which has not always been specifically authorized by the copyright owner.
 The material is being made available for the purpose of advancing information security knowledge, and it is distributed without profit to those who have expressed an interest in receiving the included information for research and educational purposes.
 We believe this constitutes a “fair use” of any such copyrighted material as provided for by US Copyright law (e.g. Title 17 U.S.C.
 Section 107).
 If for any reason you believe that our use of your material on this site does not constitute ‘fair use,’ please notify us.